Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Nonlinear Dynamics of a Periodically Surging Turbine

+This yields a theoretical maximum for the efficiency of a wind-energy system of $C_{p,Betz} = 16/27$, which is attained at $a=1/3$.
+For the surging-turbine system, then, we have the similar relation

+1D momentum theory assumes that the flow is inviscid, incompressible, irrotational, and steady.
+Upstream of the turbine rotor plane, the first three assumptions are reasonable to make.
+If we further assume that the flow upstream of the turbine can be modeled in a quasi-steady manner, we can use the rotation rate given by Equation \ref{eqn:model_rotRate} to compute an instantaneous coefficient of power $C_p(\omega,t)$, and by inverting Equation \ref{eqn:CpSurge}, we can estimate the time-varying induction factor $a(t)$.
+Since the induction factor is physically constrained as $a\in[0,1]$, two solutions are possible for $C_p < C_{p,Betz}$.
+The upper solution for $a$ represents a heavily loaded turbine, and for $a\gtrsim0.37$ the theoretical framework breaks down \citep{wilson_applied_1974}.
+In a majority of cases, including the experiments presented in this work, the turbine is not heavily loaded, and thus the lower solution for $a$ is assumed to represent the system.

-The flow deceleration upstream of a stationary horizontal-axis wind turbine has been thoroughly studied in the literature.
-A common modeling approach involves representing the wake of the turbine as a helical vortex line or cylindrical vortex sheet and performing Biot-Savart integration to compute the induced velocity from this wake model at any point in the domain \citep{johnson_helicopter_1980}.
+Equations \ref{eqn:model_rotRate} and \ref{eqn:CpSurge} therefore connect the time-varying dynamics of a turbine under dynamic axial-flow conditions to the flow properties just upstream of the rotor disc.
+To propagate these predictions further upstream, an induction model for the turbine is needed.
+As mentioned previously, a common modeling approach involves representing the wake of the turbine as a cylindrical vortex sheet and performing Biot-Savart integration to compute the induced velocity from this wake model at any point in the domain \citep{johnson_helicopter_1980,branlard_cylindrical_2015}.
+This is known as vortex-sheet or vortex-cylinder theory (hereafter abbreviated as VCT).
 Evaluating this integral upstream of the turbine along its rotational axis yields a model for the induced velocity along the upstream centerline of the turbine \citep{medici_upstream_2011}: